 - Ongoing Support and Advice from our Drone Experts to help you make a success of your Commercial Operations.

-We have DJI Spark drones for flying indoors, and a waterproof Matrice 200 for flying in all weather.
+We have DJI Spark and Tello drones for flying indoors, and a waterproof Matrice 200 for flying in all weather.
 So rain will not stop play.

 What some people call a “drone licence” is actually a “Permission for Commercial Operations” (PfCO) issued by the CAA (Civil Aviation Authority).
 You require a PfCO to undertake commercial drone operations in the UK.